mehta-lab/waveorder/docs/microscope-installation-guide.md

 ## Connect `recOrder` to `Micromanager`

 From the `recOrder` window, click `Switch to Online`.
-If you see `Success`, your installation is complete and you can [proceed to the user guide](https://github.com/mehta-lab/recOrder/wiki/recOrder-User-Guide).
+If you see `Success`, your installation is complete and you can [proceed to the napari plugin guide](./napari-plugin-guide.md).

 If you you see `Failed`, check that `Micromanager` is open, check that you've enabled `Run server on port 4827`.
 If the connection continues to fail, report an issue with you stack trace for support.